Show All Answers

 Pickups are made once per week in each quadrant of the Village.
 Wednesdays are reserved for commercial/business pickups.

-Residents should place their garbage, recyclables (container green and yellow in color) and yard waste next to each other 3 feet apart out for pickup on the evening before their collection day.
+Residents should place their garbage, recyclables (container green and yellow in color) and yard waste next to each other 3 feet apart out for pickup on the morning of or evening before their collection day.
 (Recycling is picked up every other week.
 Please see recycling FAQ)

 Holiday Pickup Schedule:During the year, there will be five holidays on which garbage, recycling, and yard waste will not be collected.